dshirley1/Danna-Shirley-Portfolio/index.md

 ## How I work

-- **Start with the user journey:** what someone is trying to accomplish and what do they need to know
+- **Start with the user journey:** user and task analysis, goal definition, roadblock identification
 - **Design the structure:** clear nav, consistent templates, predictable naming
 - **Write for skimming:** headings that answer questions, short sections, plenty of examples
 - **Make it scalable:** automation, docs-as-code, and AI-enablement when appropriate